Coach's box: Baseball

+In baseball, it is the space where the first-base coach and third-base coach stands.
 It is also common practice for a coach who has a play at his base to leave the coach's box to signal the player to slide, advance or return to a base.
-This may be allowed by the umpire if the coach does not interfere with the play in any manner.
+In Major League Baseball (MLB), this may be allowed by the umpire if the coach does not interfere with the play in any manner.